auth0/docs/articles/protocols/oidc/identity-providers/okta.md

 ---
-title: Okta
 description: How to configure Okta for use as an OpenID Connect identity provider.
 toc: true
 ---

-## Configure Okta as an OpenID Connect Identity Provider
+# Configure Okta as an OpenID Connect Identity Provider

 This article walks you through configuring Okta for use as an OpenID Connect identity provider.

 ## 1. Create an Okta Application

-First, [log in](https://login.okta.com) to your Okta account and head to your Okta dashboard.
-From your Okta dashboard, select **Applications** on the top menu to navigate to the Applications page.
+First, [log in to your Okta account](https://login.okta.com) and head to your Okta dashboard.

+Select **Applications** on the top menu.
 On the Applications page, click the **Add Application** button to create a new app.

 ![Okta Applications Dashboard](/media/articles/oidc/identity-providers/okta/okta-app-dashboard.png)